There is nothing more annoying than trying to get some peace and quiet, only to get disturbed by loud noises from the next door neighbor.

 Some examples of impact noise include knocks on the door or banging on the wall.
-Airborne noise is when you can hear the next door neighbor’s TV, voice or music blaring through your walls.
+Airborne sound is when you can hear the next door neighbor’s TV, voice or music blaring through your walls.

-Consider the Main Soundproofing Principles
+Consider the Main Soundproofing Principles and Sound Transmission

 The first principle in reducing unwanted noise is decoupling.
 Sound is a vibration that travels, especially if it has a direct pathway, like a string between two metal cans.
 If you cut the string, you’ve decoupled the pathway, thus stopping the sound propagation.